rubendm92/prsls-online-aug-2021/09_Writing integration tests/README.md

 <details>
 <summary><b>Compromises, compromises...</b></summary><p>

-Ok, so the `serverless-export-env` plugin does 90% of the work and gives us the environment variables we need, but it falls down when it comes to the `restaurants_api` environment variable because it doesn't work with the `serverless-pseudo-parameters`.
+Ok, so the `serverless-export-env` plugin does 90% of the work and gives us the environment variables we need, but it falls down when it comes to the `!Sub` function.

-To solve that, we have to drop back down to using CloudFormation pseudo functions.
+To solve that, we have to drop back down to using one of the CloudFormation pseudo functions that the plugin supports - `Fn::Join` (or the `!Join` shorthand).

 Why can't we have all the nice things?